oraclize/docs/source/includes/_dev_tools.md

 ## Truffle & ethpm

-When testing your Oraclize-based contracts with Truffle, you can fully benefit from our ethpm integration and use download the oraclizeAPI Solidity contract by just typing `ethpm install oraclize`.
+When testing your Oraclize-based contracts with Truffle, you can fully benefit from our ethpm integration and download the oraclizeAPI Solidity contract just by typing `ethpm install oraclize`.

 ## Oraclize-lib

-<a href="https://github.com/oraclize/oraclize-lib" target="_blank">Oraclize-lib</a> is an handy nodejs library that you can use to build applications based on the top of the Oraclize service.
-Note that this is no dependant to the blockchain in any way!
+<a href="https://github.com/oraclize/oraclize-lib" target="_blank">Oraclize-lib</a> is a nodejs library that you can use to build applications based on top of the Oraclize service.
+Note that this isn't dependant on a blockchain in any way and therefore could be integrated into any service!